queicherius/software-defined-infrastructure/mail.md

 smtpd_sasl_path = private/auth
 ```

-Now we can use our server in a email client (we used Thunderbird) and as a proof that everything is configured correctly send and recieve emails (also from one server to another)!
+Now we can use our server in an email client (we used Thunderbird) and as a proof that everything is configured correctly send and receive emails (also from one server to another)!

-### Virtual users and our own domain
+### Virtual users and our own domaina

 // TODO